-The cradle of skiing on the Arlberg: Here in 1901 the Ski Club Arlberg was founded.
-The Ski Club Arlberg is not only the oldest ski club in Austria, but also undoubtedly the most legendary ski club in the world.
+The cradle of skiing is on the Arlberg: the Arlberg Ski Club was founded here in 1901.
+The Arlberg ski club is not only the oldest ski club in Austria, but also undoubtedly the most legendary ski club in the world.

-Without a doubt: The membership of the Ski Club Arlberg is a special honour.
-If you have gone skiing on the Arlberg for at least three years and have won the hearts of two "guarantors" of the members of the Ski Club Arlberg, then the way to membership and the weekly regulars’ table is open.
+Without any doubt is a membership in the Arlberg Ski Club a special honor.
+If you have been skiing on the Arlberg for at least three years and you have won two “guarantors” from the members of the Arlberg Ski Club, the path to membership and the weekly get-together is paved.